-The main focus of this paper is to examine the third episode of high inflation, when the CPI inflation rate remained above 10 percent from May 1973 to September 1975, with a spike up to 23 percent in 1974.
+The main focus of this chapter is to examine the third episode of high inflation, when the CPI inflation rate remained above 10 percent from May 1973 to September 1975, with a spike up to 23 percent in 1974.
 (The inflation rate is defined as the percentage increase of CPI over the same month of the preceding year.)

-It is commonly argued that the oil crisis was the culprit to blame for the 1973-75 high inflation.
-However, the inflation rate has reached already 10% several months before the Middle East crisis, which occurred in October 1973.4 The oil crisis only aggravated, though very badly, an inflationary spiral that had been already in progress.
+It is commonly argued that the oil crisis was the culprit to blame for the 1973 to 1975 high inflation.
+However, the inflation rate already reached 10 percent several months before the Middle East crisis, which occurred in October 1973.3 The oil crisis only aggravated, though very badly, an inflationary spiral that was already in progress.